 Counselling and psychotherapy can also be either direct or nondirective.
 If one wishes to apply the 2500+ years of wisdom from Buddhist psychology, or mindfulness-based meditation, to psychotherapy, one needs a deep appreciation both in experience and in theory of Buddhist psychological practices in mindfulness, as well as Western psychotherapeutic understandings.

 Thus, in integration becomes possible.
 With integration patients have a much wider potential for self realisation and overcoming suffering.
-Buddhist psychotherapist Adam Szmerling practices counselling in Brighton Melbourne.
+Buddhist psychotherapist Adam Szmerling practices counselling in Bentleigh Melbourne.
 He also practices hypnotherapy.
 He blends hypnotherapy, psychotherapy, counselling, and mindfulness therapy uniquely for the aim of assisting his patients to overcome suffering.